 Machine Wash The Curtains

 After the odor-eliminating solution has had time to work, you can machine wash your curtains on a low-temperature setting of 40 degrees or lower.
-To banish smells and remove spores, use a powerful detergent, fabric softener and baking soda if necessary.
+To banish smells and remove spores, use a powerful detergent, fabric softener, and baking soda if necessary.
+For more information on washing and maintaining other items, see our article on how to clean a refrigerator, which offers insights into handling different materials.

 Hang Them To Dry